Statement of Compliance

 Period of access

-In line with legislation, pre-release access to HESA's official statistics is restricted to a maximum period before public release which depends upon the UK country covered by the statistics as follows:
+In line with legislation, pre-release access to HESA's official statistics is restricted to a maximum period of 24 hours before public release.

 Conditions of access